2004–05 Manchester United F.C. season: League Cup

 As a Premier League club who was competing in European competition for the 2004–05 season, Manchester United entered the League Cup in the third round, where they were given an away tie with Championship side Crewe Alexandra.
 The game took place on 26 October 2004.

 United won 3–0.
 Alex Ferguson made wholesale changes from the side that beat Arsenal on 24 October and Alan Smith took just ten minutes to coolly slot the visitors in front.
 Crewe had chances of their own, with Dean Ashton and Steve Jones testing United goalkeeper Tim Howard.
 But Liam Miller converted David Bellion's pass, Stephen Foster put the ball into his own net and United easily held on to ease into the next round.

 The draw for the fourth round gave United a home tie with fellow FA Premier League club Crystal Palace.
 The game took place on 10 November 2004, and United won 2–0.
 Louis Saha opened the scoring in the 22nd minute, his first goal in the 2004–05 season.
 Saha took two Palace defenders out of the game when he chested down Quinton Fortune's cross before drilling home a low near-post drive.
 Kieran Richardson netted his second senior goal to double United's lead seven minutes before the interval.
 However Richardson enjoyed an element of luck, Palace keeper Julián Speroni letting the shot bounce under his body.

 United played a home tie with fellow FA Premier League club and rivals Arsenal in the fifth round.
 The game took place on 1 December 2004.
 United won 1–0, thanks to David Bellion's very early strike.
 A terrible blunder by Gunners keeper Manuel Almunia saw Bellion's weak shot squirm in after a Johan Djourou slip had gifted possession to Bellion.
-The home side's greater experience was crucial and Kieran Richardson and Chris Eagles went close in the first half.
+The home side's greater experience was crucial, and both Kieran Richardson and Chris Eagles went close in the first half.
 Arsenal's best chance saw Tim Howard beat out Jermaine Pennant's free-kick.